 Study Subject: EPFLinnovators PhD studies may be held in any of the 20 doctoral programmes within the EPFL.

-Scholarship Award: The EPFLinnovator’s remuneration follows the EPFL guidelines for Doctoral student’s salary.
+Award: The EPFLinnovator’s remuneration follows the EPFL guidelines for Doctoral student’s salary.
 The EU contribution to the salary of the doctoral candidate must, therefore, be completed by the thesis director.

-Scholarship can be taken in Switzerland
+The award can be taken in Switzerland

 Eligible Countries: Citizens of any nationality may apply.